by Business Diamonds

 All these aspects are extremely important, but in everyone’s eyes they become secondary without health.
 Access to adequate, quality care, either free or at a cost commensurate with one’s income, should be a universal right.

-In recent decades, the management of people’s health has shifted from cure to prevention and cure.
-The prevention aspect is gaining more and more importance among the two, leading us to pay attention to new aspects of our daily lives : the quality of the food we eat, the air we breathe, the water we drink.
-But that’s not all.
-Posture, exposure to screens, exposure to sound, exposure to light, management of human relationships, respect for our psyche.
+In recent decades, the management of people’s health has shifted from care to prevention and treatment.
+Between the two is the aspect of prevention is gaining more and more importance leading us to pay attention to new aspects of our daily lives: the quality of the food we eat, the air we breathe, the water we drink.
+But not only that.
+Posture, exposure to screens, exposure to sound, light, management of human relationships, respect for our psyche.
 Just to name a few.

 Most workers are on full-time contracts, which means that these people spend about 35 to 40 hours per week (or more than 40 in the case of overtime) at the workplace.

-The way we live our experience in the company and the way we contribute to society through work are influenced by and at the same time influence the three pillars of sustainability : the planet, the person and profit.
+The way we live our experience in the company and the way we contribute to society through work are affected and at the same time influence the three pillars of sustainability : the planet, the person and profit.

-It is only recently that statistics have begun to “ break out the numbers” regarding the relationship of efficiency that links well-being at the workplace not only to corporate productivity but also to the reduction of impacts on stakeholders both inside and outside the company.
+Only recently have statistics begun to “put numbers” on the efficiency relationship that links workplace well-being not only to corporate productivity but also to the reduction of impacts on stakeholders inside and outside the enterprise.

-Companies are able to actively contribute to the achievement of the 17 goals through actions that start from inside the company but have a butterfly effect on the surrounding environment and beyond.
+The company is able to actively contribute to the achievement of the 17 goals through actions that start from within but have a butterfly effect on the surrounding area and beyond.

 Companies, made by people and for people, are capable of becoming laboratories of collective intelligence and engines of improvement.
-But for this to happen, it is necessary for the people working within them to be enabled to act in balance among the three pillars.
+But for this to happen, the people who work within them need to be empowered to act in the balance between the three pillars.

-Therefore, company well-being is measured not only in terms of the appropriateness of the physical space but also in terms of healthy relationships, considering all the potentials and needs of the human brain, which requires an appropriately structured and personalized context in order to be efficient and productive.
+Therefore, corporate well-being is measured not only in terms of the appropriateness of the physical location but also in terms of healthy relationships, taking into consideration all the potentialities and needs of the human brain, which requires an appropriately structured and personalized context in order to be efficient and productive.

-Human relations, architecture, air, water, vegetation, light : these are some of the basic elements to be considered to build a healthy working environment.
-In addition to these are many others, derivative but not secondary.
+Human relations, architecture, air, water, greenery, light: these are some of the fundamental elements to be considered in building a healthy work environment.
+To these are added many others, derivative but not secondary.

-Building a pleasant work environment does not necessarily require huge costs; rather, it is a matter of working on best practices, focusing on the essentials, and remaining open to suggestions and possibilities for improvement.
+Building a pleasant working environment does not necessarily require huge costs : rather, it is a matter of working on best practices, focusing on the essentials, and remaining open to proposals and possibilities for improvement.

-It is necessary for companies to move from observation to action, by becoming aware of their ability to have an impact, proposing intentions directed toward the generation of positive results as well as minimizing or nullifying the negative consequences of their activities.
+It is necessary for companies to move from observation to action, becoming aware of their ability to have an impact, proposing intentions geared toward producing positive results as well as minimizing or nullifying the negative consequences of their activities.

-It is with this mindset that we have gathered, to propose a roadmap for businesses in order to begin a journey of improvement and to put the human being back at the center of work, as an actor and author of change bringing positive and lasting impact.
+It is with this spirit that we have come together, to propose a roadmap for companies to follow in order to begin a journey of improvement and to put the human being back at the center of work, as an actor and author of change with positive and lasting impact.

 Arch.
 Serena Bartalucci: sustainability in business through WELL certification

-Throughout our lives, whether at work or in our private lives, we spend 90 % of our time inside buildings.
-More specifically, considering that we work an average of 8 hours a day, we spend a third of our lives in the workplace, very often enclosed in offices.
+In the course of our lives, whether at work or in our private lives, we spend 90% of our time inside buildings.
+More specifically, considering that we work an average of 8 hours a day, we spend a third of our lives in the workplace, very often locked in offices.

-Numerous studies have shown that the environment in which we work affects us in terms of our health, both physical and mental, as well as our productivity.
+Many studies have shown that the environment in which we work affects us in terms of both health, physical and mental, and productivity.

 Something can and in many cases must be done.
 This is why Serena became involved in WELL certification, a movement that applies environmental science for the benefit of people’s health, well-being and performance.